sparklingdata/Stats540/README.md

-this is a line from R studio
+This is a line from R studio
-this change was made directly from github